Don Cenobio Sauza

-Don Cenobio Sauza (October 30, 1842 – February 15, 1909), known as the "Father of Tequila," was one of the earliest and longest lasting distillers of the tequila spirit – founding the Sauza Tequila distillery – La Perseverancia – in 1873.
+Don Cenobio Sauza (October 30, 1842 – February 15, 1909), known to some as the "Father of Tequila,” was one of the earliest and longest lasting distillers of the tequila spirit – founding the Sauza Tequila distillery – La Perseverancia – in 1873.
+(Note: The original “Father of Tequila,” Don Pedro Sanchez de Tagle, began producing the distilled spirit in his hacienda, Cuisillos, in the late 1600s, almost 175 years before Sauza.)

 Early life

 Cenobio Sauza was born on a farm in Jalisco, Mexico.
 He was the third child of Hilario Sauza (died 1857) and Doña Margarita Madrigal Navarro.
 He worked on his father’s farm together with his siblings Adelaida, Juana, Fernanda, Luis and Herminia until he was sixteen.

 In 1858 Cenobio traveled to Tequila to visit his cousin Ramon Corona Madrigal.
 Enamored with the county, Cenobio settled in Tequila and got a job working at the distillery of José Antonio Gómez Cuervo.
 There he learned how to farm agave and distill mezcal-tequila wine.

 Beginning his career

 Cenobio began to export mezcal-tequila wine from Tequila to other parts of the country.
 In 1870, no longer content to just sell, Sauza leased the "La Gallardeña" distillery from Lazaro Gallardo.
 Sauza was successful enough that three years later, on September 1, 1873 he purchased the La Antigua Cruz (The Old Cross) distillery (the oldest registered tequila distillery, founded in 1805 by José Maria Castañeda) from Don Felix Lopez for 5,000 pesos and renamed it La Perseverancia (Perseverance).
 The former employee of Cuervo had successfully founded Sauza Tequila – becoming one of Cuervo's great rivals.

 In 1873 Sauza was the first to export tequila to the United States when he crossed through the border at El Paso del Norte (Northern Pass) carrying three casks and six jugs of his mezcal-tequila wine.
 This was the beginning of the export market for tequila.